How a Sales Engineer Made Security His Secret Weapon for Closing More Deals, Faster

 Ben also uses Atlassian JIRA and Highspot to streamline the security questionnaire process.

 Atlassian JIRA allows Silvano to track exactly where a security questionnaire is in its completion process.
-He can see when sales engineers hand off questionnaires and when the security team reviews them.
+He can see when sales engineer questions are handed off, as well as when the security team reviews them.
 Each ticket also has a Loopio project link included.

-After exporting their documentation from Loopio, the commercial team also uses Highspot to track engagement when sending completed questionnaires to customers.
+After exporting their documentation from Loopio, the commercial team also uses Highspot to track engagement when sending completed pre-sales questionnaire questions to customers.

 3. Focus on change management